 Organically grown.
 A very dense, small-headed romaine with deep mahogany red leaves.
 Exceptional disease resistance.

-WINTER DENSITY Romaine/Cos Lettuce Seeds
+WINTER DENSITY Romaine/Cos Lettuce 54 days

-A dark green mini-romaine with heavy, compact 8-inch heads.
+A dark green mini-romaine with heavy, compact 8″ heads.
 Very frost and bolt resistant.
 It can be grown almost year round in many parts of the country.
 Mesclun growers are quite fond of Winter Density, it can frequently be found in their mixes. ½ gram is about 450 to 500 seeds.

-JERICHO Romaine Lettuce Seeds
+JERICHO Romaine Lettuce Seeds 55-60 days

+Organically grown.
 This superb, very heat-tolerant Romaine/Cos variety produces very large 2 to 3 pound dense heads that don’t get tip burn and are slow to bolt.
 Sweet, crisp, bright apple green, sword-shaped leaves can also be harvested young.

-How to Plant ROMAINE/COS LETTUCE Seeds
+How to Plant Romaine/Cos Lettuce Seeds